published 16 January 2024

 The family property legislation in Manitoba states that former partners are entitled to an equal sharing of the assets and debts that either or both of them acquired during cohabitation.
 The legislation specifically states that inherited assets are not to be shared in the event of separation.
 The exception to this rule is that an inherited asset might become shareable if the owner of the asset “co-mingles” the asset with their partner.
 This article touches on only a few common arguments that are raised regarding the shareability of inherited land.
 The issue of whether a piece of inherited land was co-mingled during the relationship can be a significant issue for a farmer going through a separation.

 In the case of farmers, I commonly see this issue arise regarding the home quarter on which the family home is situated.
 If the farmer inherits a quarter section of land from their parents, rents out the land, and puts the rental income into their own separate account and keeps it there, it is likely the case that the inherited land value would not be shareable with the farmer’s partner if they separate.
-If, however, the farmer moves with their partner onto the quarter section and they live on that land with their family, the farmer has co-mingled the land with their partner resulting in the inherited land becoming shareable, even if the title to the land was not put into joint names with the partner.
+If, however, the farmer moves with their partner onto the quarter section and they live on that land with their family, the farmer has co-mingled the home on the land with their partner and it is likely that the inherited home will be shareable, and possible that the inherited land will be shareable (depending on various factors), even if the title to the land was not put into joint names with the partner.

 It can also be argued that inherited land has been co-mingled with the partner even if the couple does not live on the land if, for example, the farmer borrows against the inherited land to finance a joint purchase, or if the farmer mixes the rental income from the inherited land with funds in joint bank accounts.
 The way an inherited piece of land is treated in the event of separation is not black and white.